riley-williams/buoyant/docs/book/src/building-views/mixed-alignment.md

 ### A note for SwiftUI developers

 In SwiftUI, Spacers have a 10 point minimum length.
-While it's probably not an issue for our specific example, using the HStack+Spacer solution in SwiftUI without manually overriding the Spacer minimum length results in 10 points of space your content can never fill.
+While it's probably not an issue for this specific example, using the HStack+Spacer solution in SwiftUI without manually overriding the Spacer minimum length results in 10 points of space your content can never fill.
 Text wraps a bit early and you can't put your finger on why you feel a little sad.